Flensburger Fahrzeugbau: WT/A Drive Technology

 Since the founding of the FFG, WT/A has been a permanent department.
 The main area of responsibility of this division is mobile, stationary and offshore applications.
 This involves new and further developments as well as the repair of various engine and transmission variants or and complete drives.
 The range of products and services in the steel and aluminium processing extends from individual production to the design of entire assemblies.
 In addition to a construction and project department, FFG's drive technology department has production centres in the fields of material cutting, hydraulics, electricity and surface treatment.

 ST Special Technology

 The division ST was often restructured in the past.
-Finally the division Special Technology was founded.
+Soon after, the division of Special Technology was founded.
 This development is the result of the structural changes of the armies and their requests.
 The products range from the armoured recovery vehicle (ARV) with a 30-tonne crane to the armoured engineer vehicle (AEV) with articulated arm excavator and the demining tank (MC).
 The MC has a mine clearance plough for tactical mine clearance.